 What disabilities are covered by special education?

 IDEA covers 13 types of disabilities.
 These categories include autism, hearing impairment and intellectual disability (which used to be referred to as “mental retardation”).
-Another category, called Specific Learning Disability, applies to many kids who have learning and attention issues.
+Another category, called “

-A specific learning disability most often affects skills in reading, writing, listening, speaking, reasoning and doing math.
-Common learning issues in this category include:
+most often affects skills in reading, writing, listening, speaking, reasoning and doing math.
+Common learning differences in this category include:

 Specific learning disabilities are very common.
 Some 2.4 million students in U.S. schools have been identified as having a learning disability.
 This is the largest disability category of students receiving special education.